dentarg/auth0-blog/_posts/2016-12-13-introduction-to-progressive-apps-part-one.markdown

 ---

-**TL;DR:** Web development has evolved over the years and it has provided developers and any specie that cares to put up a website or web application the ability to serve millions of people around the globe within minutes.
+**TL;DR:** Web development has evolved significantly over the years allowing developers to deploy a website or web application and serve millions of people around the globe within minutes.
 With just a browser, a user can put in a URL and access a web application.
 With, **Progressive Web Apps**, developers can deliver amazing app-like experiences to users using modern web technologies.
 In this article, you'll get to understand how to build a progressive web app that works offline!

 ---

 ## Introduction to Progressive Web Apps

 A progressive web application is basically a website built using modern web technologies but acts and feels like a mobile app.
-In 2015, *Alex Russell*, Google engineer, and *Frances Berriman* coined the term **Progressive Web Apps** and Google has been immensely working on making sure that progressive web apps can really give users that native-app like experience.
+In 2015, *Alex Russell*, Google engineer, and *Frances Berriman* coined the term **Progressive Web Apps**.
+Google has been immensely working on making sure that progressive web apps can really give users that native-app like experience.
 The flow of a typical progressive web app goes thus:

-* Starts out as been accessible in tabs on the Web browser
+* Starts out as accessible in tabs on the Web browser
 * Shows the option of adding to the homescreen of the device
-* Progressively starts existing app-like properties such as offline usage, push notifications and background sync
+* Progressively starts exhibiting app-like properties such as offline usage, push notifications and background sync

-Before now, mobile apps could do a lot of things that web apps couldn't really do. **Progressive Web Apps**, are web apps that try to do what mobile apps have been doing for a long time.
+Until now, mobile apps could do a lot of things that web apps couldn't really do. **Progressive Web Apps**, are web apps that try to do what mobile apps have been doing for a long time.
 They are web applications that combine the best of the web and the best of apps. **Progressive Web Apps**, can load very fast on slow network connections, work offline, send push notifications, and load on the home screen with the power of [Web App Manifest](https://www.w3.org/TR/appmanifest).

 {% include tweet_quote.html quote_text="A progressive web application is basically a website built using modern web technologies but acts and feels like a mobile app" %}

 Remember the splash screen that native apps provide?
-Right now, latest versions of Chrome on Android support the use of a splash screen to give your web app a native experience, all thanks to **Progressive Web Apps**.
+Right now, the latest versions of Chrome on Android support the use of a splash screen to give your web app a native experience, all thanks to **Progressive Web Apps**.

 ![Splash Screen](https://developers.google.com/web/updates/images/2015/10/splashscreen.gif)